sdc-china/IDA-doc/_posts/2018-03-07-test-write-java-command.md

 	*  **name** : The name getting the parameter from Java code.
 	*  **displayName** : The name showing on the add/update command dialog.
 	*  **type** : The control type shows on the add/update command dialog.
 It supports four kinds of types: text, textarea, combo and checkbox.
+  *  **source**: It can be used to configure a list of possible values of the parameter.
+You can configure a list of possible values of the parameter, separated by comma.

 	```
 	import org.slf4j.Logger;